SEAL Team members, Air Force Pararescue (pictured), Special Operations Combat Divers prefer Pro Model Force Fins.

 Summary of US Navy Sponsored Research on Fins

-Following are actual results of US Navy sponsored studies on efficiency of divers wearing Force Fins as compared to two popular name brand fins which had been shown in speed tests to be the most efficient of 15 fins.
-The tests were conducted in a doughnut shaped flume (current) tank to control for speed and simulate open water conditions.
+Following are actual results of US Navy sponsored studies on efficiency of divers wearing Force Fins as compared to two popular name brand fins which had been shown in speed tests to be the most efficient of fifteen fins.
+The tests were conducted in a doughnut shaped flume (current) tank to control speed and simulate open water conditions.
 Efficiency was determined by the actual oxygen consumption of fin kickers.
-To date, we know of no other fin test conducted by any facility that has the resources and objective control exhibited in this 4-year US Navy sponsored study.
+To date, we know of no other fin test conducted by any facility with the resources and objective control exhibited in this 4-year US Navy sponsored study.

 Note that 75% of the divers tested did not reach the VO2 max, or fatigue level, only when wearing Original Force Fins.

-Only those subjects that were S.E.A.L Team members and, therefore, in outstanding physical condition, were able to sustain a kick speed of 50 meters per minute for 6 to 8 minutes with any fin tested.
-Throughout the test, divers could achieve a maximum sustainable speed of 40 meters per minute with any fin.
+Only active SEAL Team member subjects and, therefore, in outstanding physical condition, were able to sustain a kick speed of 50 meters per minute for 6 to 8 minutes with any fin tested.
+Throughout the test, all divers were able to maintain a maximum speed of 40 meters per minute with all fins tested.

 However, they burned less air when wearing Force Fins.

 Interestingly, all 200 participants, when surveyed for their subjective opinion, believed that the longest, stiffest fin, that which they felt was most powerful, was also the most efficient, but their actual oxygen consumption levels showed the opposite to be true.